St. Johnsbury Country Club - The Crown Jewel of the Northeast Kingdom

 In 1992 famed architect Geoffrey Cornish, aided by lifelong member Jim Havers, cradled the original nine in the embrace of nine peripheral holes.
 While the older holes require finesse, the new nine demand power.
 Bring your best up-and-down skills to par the outward half, display placement and clear thinking on the way home.

-1. Quality: St. Johnsbury has earned a reputation for flawless greens, lush fairways and well-carpeted tees.
+St. Johnsbury has earned a reputation for flawless greens, lush fairways and well-carpeted tees.
 The maturity of the original nine holes and the state-of-the-art new loop blend together to produce two distinct golfing experiences that complement each other perfectly.
+The course winds through 160 acres of lush Vermont countryside with great views and rolling terrain.
+The course is playable for golfers of all skill levels; the greater a player's ability and imagination, the greater the shot options and potential risks and rewards.
+Players are advised to select the tee box that affords them the best opportunity for an interesting and enjoyable round.

 Proud host of the